github/codeql/docs/query-metadata-style-guide.md

 * `@name Reference equality test on strings`
 * `@name Return statement outside function`

 ### Query descriptions `@description`

 You must define an `@description` property for your query.
 This property defines a short help message.
 Query descriptions should be written as a sentence or short-paragraph of plain prose, with sentence capitalization and full stop.
 The preferred pattern for alert queries is  "Syntax X causes behavior Y." Any code elements included in the description should be enclosed in single quotes.
 For example:

 * `@description Using a format string with an incorrect format causes a 'System.FormatException'.`
 * `@description Commented-out code makes the remaining code more difficult to read.`

 ### Query ID `@id`

 You must specify an `@id` property for your query.
 It must be unique and should follow the standard CodeQL convention.
 That is, it should begin with the 'language code' for the language that the query analyzes followed by a forward slash.
-The following language codes are supported:
+The following language codes are currently in use for CodeQL query development:

 * C and C++: `cpp`
 * C#: `cs`